 Hodgkin lymphoma (also known as Hodgkin's disease) is cancer that develops from cells in the lymphatic system (part of the body's immune system) called lymphocytes.
 Lymphocytes are a type of white blood cell that helps the body fight infections.
 All other lymphomas are classified as non-Hodgkin lymphoma (NHL).

-Among lymphomas, Hodgkin lymphoma is much less common than non-Hodgkin lymphoma, which is the seventh most common type of cancer in males and females in the United States (Leukemia & Lymphoma Society).
+Among lymphomas, Hodgkin lymphoma is much less common than non-Hodgkin lymphoma, which is the seventh most common type of cancer in males and females in the United States.

-Although Hodgkin lymphoma can occur at any age, it is most common in early adulthood (ages 15 to 40) and late adulthood (after age 55).
+Although Hodgkin lymphoma can occur at any age, it is most common between the ages of 55 and 84.
+The median age at diagnosis is 66.

 How Hodgkin lymphoma develops

 Named after the doctor who identified it in 1832 (Dr. Thomas Hodgkin), Hodgkin lymphoma is distinguished from the other lymphomas by the way it looks under a microscope, and by the way it grows and spreads: